-Some people use this method in an attempt to save their adaptation after realizing they can’t handle the initial amount of sleep deprivation, or after a big oversleep.
+Some people use this method to salvage their adaptation, after realizing they can’t handle the initial sleep deprivation or after a big oversleep.
 This often results in failure to adapt for several reasons;

-- Naps stop working (while this is temporary it’ll still wear them out)
+- Naps stop working.
+While this is temporary, it will still wear them out.

-- Initial amount of sleep deprivation turns out to be too much to handle regardless of the switch
+- Initial amount of sleep deprivation turns out to be too much to handle.

-- The body treating the new schedule as continuously oversleeping, which leads to major tiredness bombs, headaches etc.
+- The body treats the new schedule as continuously oversleeping, which leads to major tiredness bombs, headaches, etc.

 Uberman as a precursor of E3

-Similar to using naptation to learn how to nap before Uberman one can use Uberman as a method to learn how to nap before switching into E3.
-The naps that are going to be kept when jumping into E3 are placed at their corresponding places.
-Before a fast SWS onset is reached (usually day 7-11) one switches schedules to E3 in the hopes of easing the hit.
-This is going to be very taxing on the body due to the sleep deprivation acquired during Uberman.
-Another strategy is to do:
+Similar to naptation to learn how to nap, one can use Uberman as one of the napping methods before switching into E3.
+The naps that will resume on E3 are now at their corresponding sleep times.
+Before a fast SWS onset (usually day 7-11), one switches to E3 as a blanket for the “intentional oversleep”.
+However, this is going to be very taxing on the body due to the sleep deprivation from Uberman.
+As an alternative, another strategy is as follows:

-This is a hypothetical method based on the ‘gradual reduction in sleep time’ theory, by which it might be easier to switch to reduced sleep times by maintaining schedule rhythm.
-Examples of this include:
+This is a hypothetical adaptation method based on the gradual reduction in sleep time.
+According to the idea, it might be easier to switch to reduced sleep times by maintaining overall schedule rhythm.
+Examples include:

 Extended schedules usually have a smaller amount of REM in the naps.
-One whole nap could be almost completely NREM2, or every nap might have less REM compared to the non-extended versions of the schedules.
-When adapting via rhythmic reservation the REM in the naps will also be repartitioned.
-In other words the total amount of REM in the naps will increase.
+One whole nap could be almost completely NREM2; otherwise, every nap might have less REM than the regular versions.
+With rhythmic reservation, REM in the naps will also go through repartitioning.
+In other words, the total amount of REM in the naps will eventually increase.

 Main author: Crimson